MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) They have not applied a non-global windowing function, which causes the job to fail when the pipeline is created

 **Memorize:** `D) They have not applied a non-global windowing function, which causes the job to fail when the pipeline is created`

-**Quick reason:** They have not applied a non-global windowing function, which causes the job to fail when the pipeline is created

 <details>
 <summary>Full explanation</summary>